nicolasriverocorvalan/ethernaut-with-foundry/16-Preservation/README.md

 ```

 ## Fix

+This attack is possible because the `Preservation` contract uses `delegatecall` without properly validating the addresses it's calling.

 To fix this vulnerability, you could use the `call` function instead of `delegatecall`, and move the `storedTime` variable to the library contracts.
 This way, the library contracts can't modify the storage of the `Preservation` contract.
 This would require a significant redesign of the contract.